richruizv/richruizv/README.md

 My name is Ricardo Ruíz, and I have been developing since seven years ago.
 I'm very passionate about what I'm doing and always looking to improve myself.
 I'm thrilled if you contact me and talk to me about your projects 😁

-- 🔭 I’m currently developing on Platzi Master.
+- 🦄 Working in Playbusiness
-- 🌱 I’m currently learning Python and data analysis.
+- 🌱 Working with hotwire and Rails
-- 👯 I’m looking to collaborate on Open-Source projects.
+- 👯 Learning about how to customize OpenAI with specific information

 ## 💻 Some technologies I use
 <p align="center">